Can Male Birds Lay Eggs?

 If you fear that your bird may have difficulty in laying eggs or your bird needs an annual check-up, please see your veterinarian.

-Female birds lay eggs whether they mate or not because it’s the natural phenomena and it depends upon photoperiod or daylight hours.
+Female birds lay eggs whether they mate or not because it’s a natural phenomenon and it depends upon photoperiod or daylight hours.